mimiyin/collective-play-s20/README.md

 # Design Strategy 2: Partnering

-## Week 5: Influence or Interference?
+## Week 5: Influence or Instruction?

 #### Question(s)
-   * When does influence turn into interference?
-   * Is it more fun to cooperate or undermine?
+   * Is it possible to lead without leading?
+Follow without following?
+   * Is complete equality possible in a relationship?

 #### In-Class
    * Exercise: Human Ouija Board
+   * Exercise: Speaking in One Voice

 #### Examples
-   * Ouija
+   * Human Ouija

 #### Assignment: Partnering
-   * In groups of 2: You are responding to a call to create dating experiences.
-They want to create experiences where couples can test how well they can communicate without using words or word-like gestures.
+   * In groups of 2: You are responding to a call to create dating experiences where couples can test how well they can communicate without using words or symbolic gestures.
 Is the other person a good listener?
 Do they give you room to lead?
 Or conversely, are they too timid and always waiting for you to take the lead?
 [Inspiration](https://www.newyorker.com/magazine/2019/10/07/are-you-on-the-apps)
+   * Pay special attention to the physical set-up of your interaction.
+How will people communicate if not through words and gestures?
+   * Include a diagram of your code and instructions for the experience.
+[Post a link to your project here](https://github.com/mimiyin/collective-play-s20/wiki/Assignments#week-5-pairs)

 ***